Universality is our treasure

 • ・During the spring season, an additional charge is required into the Reihokan area.

-• ・The Reihōkan’s Statue Halls is free-of-charge throughout the year.
+• ・Kamidaigo and The Reihokan’s Statue Halls are free-of-charge throughout the year.

 Access